Education Research Current Organisation and Cooperation NL

 The research group is very visible in the public debate, and its scholars are active in advisory committees to the government and non-governmental organizations and publish frequently on Verblijfblog.nl, where topical migration law issues are explained for a broader public.

-The publications of the staff of the Amsterdam Centre for Migration and Refugee Law can be found on their individual pages.
+The fields and publications of the staff of the Amsterdam Centre for Migration and Refugee Law can be found on their individual pages.

 More about our research